zunwang0513/EPI_Project-Covid19-Death-and-NPI/README.md

 This file contains information on masking mandate(0: no public musking mandate; 1: public masking mandate) and stay-at-home policies(SAH, on an increasing scle from 1 to 7 corresponding to policies from no order to mandatoru SAH for all people)

 #### 'county_adjacency.csv':
-information on name,fips code of all US counties and it's neighboring counties, retrieved from US sensus bureau https://www.census.gov/.
+information on name,fips code of all US counties and its neighboring counties, retrieved from US census https://www.census.gov/.

 ## User Manual
 ## (1) Data Preprocessing